Center for Environmental and Life Sciences (CELS)

 About the Facility

-CELS is be a 100,000-square-foot LEED® Silver–certified building, whose design development is led by the S/L/A/M Collaborative, a national architectural firm with strong experience in designing science research centers.
+CELS is a 107,500-square-foot LEED® Silver–certified building, whose design development is led by the S/L/A/M Collaborative, a national architectural firm with strong experience in designing science research centers.
 The building comprises of a comprehensive array of laboratories, seminar rooms, classrooms, and other facilities that enable collaborative transdisciplinary research in the pharmaceutical life sciences and environmental sciences.
 It joins three existing science buildings, Mallory Hall, Science Hall and Richardson Hall, around a "learning and discovery landscape" to give science research a high-visibility position on the campus.

 - The ground floor is devoted to a state-of-the-art electron microscopy suite, a geographic information systems laboratory, existing and new CSAM centers and institutes, the facility’s primary lecture hall, and its largest seminar room.
 The ground floor atrium and lobby house high-level video capabilities allowing visitors to share in the excitement of ongoing research—often in real time from our research laboratories.